Learn how candidates are elected in Louisiana in the open primary system.

 State, Local, and Congressional General Elections are Plurality Vote Elections

-Candidates who qualify for each office remaining to be filled in a general election are those who received the two highest votes, four highest votes, etc... until the maximum number of candidates for each office is reached, except in the case of a tie vote.
+Except for candidates for a party primary office, the candidates who qualify for each office remaining to be filled in a general election are those who received the two highest votes, four highest votes, etc... until the maximum number of candidates for each office is reached, except in the case of a tie vote.

 The candidate who receives the most votes cast for an office in a general election is elected.
 If two or more offices are to be filled, those candidates receiving the highest total of votes are elected to the number of offices to be filled.
 If there is a tie vote among more candidates than offices to be filled, all candidates who received the highest number of tie votes advance to another election to be held on the 3rd Saturday after the promulgation of the election results.

 Any votes received by an unopposed, disqualified or deceased candidate shall be void and not counted for any purpose whatsoever.
+See exceptions for candidates in closed party elections.

 Two or More To Be Elected